-“Alistair’s relentless leg speed was impossible to match”
+“Alastair’s relentless leg speed was impossible to match”

-I had the pleasure of training with Alistair for many years when we lived in Lenzie and the story of these great years can be read in the section on The Lenzie Lopers.
+I had the pleasure of training with Alastair for many years when we lived in Lenzie and the story of these great years can be read in the section on The Lenzie Lopers.
 We travelled to many races together but during every event we were in different races – his at the head of the field and min halfway down the field against totally different opponents!
 He was a great talent and fully deserved his victory in the marathon championship.
-Alistair is here as a runner but he has also been a first class official who always worked for the athletes – with his club, with the marathon club and now with the Scottish Veterans Club.
+Alastair is here as a runner but he has also been a first class official who always worked for the athletes – with his club, with the marathon club and now with the Scottish Veterans Club.
 He is also the only marathon runner I know of with the record of “Run Four, Medalled in Four” SAAA Championships – in other words he never ran without being in the first three!

 He was also what might be called a complete endurance runner – his personal best time from 800 metres up to the full marathon are very impressive and represent a wider range of talent than most marathon men.